Russian charged with using US groups to spread propaganda | News Channel 3-12

 Members of the Uhuru movement first met Ionov in Russia when they were invited to an anti-globalization conference, and Anai said she also had been in contact with Ionov via email and also a webinar after Russia invaded Ukraine since “we were getting one side of the story on Russian and Ukraine.”

-Officials alleged Friday that Ionov sought to inject himself into local politics in 2017 by supporting one of the group’s members for office.
-Anai said any money the campaigns received outside the U.S. was returned.
+Officials alleged Friday that Ionov sought to inject himself into local politics in by supporting members of the group for office.
+In 2017, the group put forth candidates for mayor and city council, and again in 2019 for a city council race.
+The candidates lost.
+Any money the campaigns received outside the U.S. was returned, Anai said.

 “Their premise is these were Russian campaigns.
 It’s a really insulting statement,” Anai said.
 “It was the Black community that ran the campaigns in our own interests.
 It’s an insulting notion that Black people can’t do anything for ourselves.”

-Prosecutors say Ionov also exercised control of a separate organization in California that promoted state secession from the U.S, and helped fund a 2018 demonstration at the state capitol building.
-According to the indictment, he sent news coverage of the event to one of his FSB contacts and said that the officer had asked for “turmoil” and “there you go.”
+Prosecutors say Ionov also exercised control of a separate organization in California that promoted secession by the state from the rest of the U.S, and helped fund a 2018 demonstration at the state capitol building.
+According to the indictment, he sent news coverage about the California secession movement to one of his FSB contacts and said that the officer had asked for “turmoil” and “there you go.”

-More recently, prosecutors say, Ionov paid for the travel of an unnamed Georgia group to join a protest outside a social media company in California that had placed restrictions on posts supporting Russia’s invasion of Ukraine.
+More recently, prosecutors say, Ionov paid for the travel of members of an unnamed Georgia group to fly from Atlanta to San Francisco to join a protest outside a social media company in California that had placed content restrictions on posts supporting Russia’s invasion of Ukraine.

-The Treasury Department also announced sanctions against Ionov Friday, accusing him of giving money to organizations that he and Russian intelligence services thought would create a social or political disturbance in the U.S.
+The case is part of a much broader Justice Department crackdown on foreign influence operations aimed at shaping public opinion in the U.S. In 2018, for instance, the Justice Department charged 13 Russian nationals with participating in a huge but hidden social media campaign designed to sow discord during the 2016 presidential election won by Republican Donald Trump.

-The case is part of a much broader Justice Department crackdown on foreign influence operations aimed at shaping public opinion in the U.S. In 2018, for instance, the Justice Department charged 13 Russian nationals with participating in a huge but hidden social media campaign aimed at sowing discord during the 2016 presidential election won by Republican Donald Trump.
+Russian government officials, and state-run media, often highlight anti-government protests in the U.S. and other Western countries, prominently commenting on political and social discord, racial riots, labor demonstrations, and mass shootings.
+The officials contrast the happenings in the U.S. with what they claim is the lack of such unrest in Russia.

 FBI Special Agent in Charge David Walker in Tampa called the latest Russian efforts “some of the most egregious and blatant violations we’ve seen.”

-“The Russian intelligence threat is continuous and unrelenting,” Walker said at a news conference in St. Petersburg, Florida.
+“The Russian intelligence threat is continuous and unrelenting,” Walker said.
 “Today’s actions should serve as a deterrent.”

 Schneider reported from Orlando.
 Nomaan Merchant in Washington contributed to this report.